 EASTERN BLACK EARED WHEATEAR OR PIED WHEATEAR--KNOTT-END-ON-SEA-LANCASHIRE

-I made arrangements when I left off at night to pick Malc curtin up in the morning to go and see the bird just in case it did turn out to be the latter.
+After finishing my shift that night, I made arrangements to pick up Malc Curtin in the morning to go see the bird, just in case it turned out to be a Pied Wheatear.

 No comments: